 After continued studies with world renowned harpists, Carlos Salzedo and Alice Chalifoux,

-performance of the Handel Harp Concerto which received high critical praise.
-She
+the Handel Harp Concerto, which received high critical praise.
+Her harp teachers also

-Lucy Lewis, Lucille Lawrence, and Susann McDonald.
+include Lucy Lewis, Lucille Lawrence and Susann McDonald.